 The two current Trump picks on the court, Justices Gorsuch and Kavanaugh, have shown a healthy degree of political independence with their rulings.
 Gorsuch split with the rest of the conservative justices in a transgender rights case and a case concerning jurisprudence of Native American lands.
 Kavanaugh also tends to align more with the liberal justices than might be expected from a Republican nomination.

 Two main cases have demonstrated Gorsuch’s political independence.
-The first was Bostock v. clayton county, georgia.
+The first was Bostock v.
+Clayton County, Georgia.
 In which he authored the 6-3 decision of the Court.
 Conservative justices Alito, Thomas and Kavanaugh dissented.
-The civil Rights act of 1964 outlawed discrimination in the workplace on the basis of race, color, religion, sex or national origin.
-The majority decided that firing a person who identifies homosexual or transgender for their sexual identity qualifies as discrimination on the basis of sex.
+The Civil Rights act of 1964 outlawed discrimination in the workplace on the basis of race, color, religion, sex or national origin.
+The majority decided that firing a person who identifies as homosexual or transgender for their sexual identity qualifies as discrimination on the basis of sex.

 In the second case, McGirt v.
 Oklahoma, Justice Gorsuch authored the 5-4 decision of the court and was joined by Sonia Sotomayor, Ruth Bader Ginsburg, Elena Kagan and Stephen Breyer.
 The decision, based on older treaties, said that a large part of Eastern Oklahoma is Native American territory, so when Native Americans face prosecution for major crimes on reservations it must be prosecuted within federal court rather than state court.

 “So, if a Native American is accused of a major crime in downtown Tulsa, the federal government, rather than the state government, will prosecute it,” Gorsuch explained in the ruling.